 - Sanadamaru (真田丸, 2016).
 Named after the barbican held by legendary samurai Sanada Yukimura during the Siege of Osaka, the series itself serves as an ensemble story about generations of the Sanada clan.
 Screentime focus is distributed between Yukimura himself (under his Real Life name Nobushige), his father Masayuki (who served the Takeda before being forced to strike out on their own), and his elder brother Nobuyuki (who took the Tokugawa side and was forced to fight against him).note .

 - Onna Jōshu Naotora (おんな城主 直虎, 2017).
 Telling the tale of Ii Naotora, matriarch of the Ii clan who eventually gained fame as Tokugawa Ieyasu's long-standing retainers.

 - Kirin ga Kuru (麒麟がくる, 2020).
-A forthcoming series, the first to premiere in Japan's Reiwa period and to be shot in 4K resolution, expected to give center-stage to the most notorious traitor of the period: Akechi Mitsuhide.
+The first to premiere in Japan's Reiwa period and to be shot in 4K resolution, giving center-stage to the most notorious traitor of the period: Akechi Mitsuhide.